fr33r/memory.dump/rants/resource_ownership.markdown

 - Human name formats.
 - ...etc.

-Team B includes the country dialing code when creating or updating resources to allow for clients from all over the world make use of them.
+Team B includes the country dialing code for phone numbers when creating or updating resources to allow for clients from all over the world make use of them.
 Team A could care less, so they do not provide dialing codes.
 Team B is then left to sift through the garbage, while the designer/creator of the API turns a blind eye.

 Okay, so how does a RESTful API enforce validity?
 Luckily, this is incredibly easy using HTTP.
 The answer lies with these HTTP response codes: